 What if I have more waste to dispose of than permitted?

 If you need to make more site visits than permitted then we will direct you to one of our sites that has a weighbridge and will treat this as

 trade waste which is chargeable.

 Asbestos and asbestos bonded materials cannot be disposed of at any of our recycling centres.

 Asbestos is a dangerous substance that can cause severe respiratory illness and must be

 with care.
 Asbestos was extensively used in buildings built during the first part of the last century.
 The use of asbestos is banned in the European Union.

 If you discover asbestos or asbestos bonded materials in your home during building work or DIY activities the general advice is to leave it alone.
 If the material is damaged or you have to remove it, you must make arrangements for its

 Asbestos removal companies

 You can hire a licensed, specialist company to remove and/or dispose of the asbestos for you.
-Such companies advertise locally or in the yellow pages.
+Such companies advertise locally or online.